H0rizon-AI/soda/README.md

 ## Usage

-Here is how to find the optimal sub-agents and prompt for your deep agent based on the your specific task (NOTE: Currently, leverages `anthropic claude` so set your `ANTHROPIC_API_KEY` variable)
+Here is how to find the optimal sub-agents and prompt for your deep agent based on your specific task (NOTE: Currently, leverages `anthropic claude` so set your `ANTHROPIC_API_KEY` variable)

 ```python